Scalable Dynamic Distributed Constraint Optimization with Metareasoning and Application to Continual Satellite Operations: Problem definition

-The utility of DCOSP is not the same as a typical DDCOP.
-In a typical DDCOP, the utility is defined as the sum of the utility functions of the individual DCOPs, which means that an optimal solution is obtained by solving each DCOP optimally in sequence.
+The utility of DCOSP diverges from a standard DDCOP.
+In a typical DDCOP, the utility is defined as the sum of the utility functions of the individual DCOPs, which means that an optimal solution is obtained by solving each DCOP perfectly in sequence.
 However, this formulation does not adequately capture DCOSP utility.
 We define the utility of DCOSP to be the number of requests that are satisfied, where satisfaction is determined by an observation for a request being \textit{executed}.
 This utility rewards completing a task rather than just scheduling one.
 Due to the online nature of DCOSP, the scheduling horizon overlaps the execution horizon.
 Therefore, scheduling an observation does not guarantee that it will be executed.
 Consider that a task for request $r$ is scheduled at time $t_0$ in $\delta_{t_0}$ to be executed at time $t_i$.
 If the task is then unscheduled at some $\delta_{t_j}$ where $0 < j< i$ then $r$ will not be satisfied despite having a task scheduled in COSP instance $\delta_{t_0}$.

 To formally define this utility, we provide some useful definitions.
 Let $\Bar{h}(\delta_t)$ be the unknown execution horizon of $\delta_t$.
 We visually show $\Bar{h}(\delta_t)$ in Figure \ref{fig:hbar}.
 This is the horizon for which the problem is static and is defined by $\delta_t$.
 Formally,